Supraboy981322/Supraboy981322/README.md

   </sup>
 </i>

-- Switch to Codeberg private repos for most (new) projects
+- Switched to Codeberg private repos for most (new) projects
 - Programming as a hobby since middle-school
 - NRF Business Of Retail Certified Specialist
 - Started computer science in 9th grade